-The API Catalogue is part of the API Developer Portal of the Dashboard.
-It is the central place for you to manage which APIs you are giving developers registered to your portal the ability to enrol for.
+The API Catalogue is the central place for you to manage which APIs you are giving developers registered to your portal the ability to enroll for.

 The API catalogue is completely separate from the regular API list section of the dashboard, as you may only wish to expose some of those APIs managed by Tyk to end users.